 The meadows and hedges are important habitats for a range of birds including blackcaps, reed buntings, cuckoos, common and lesser whitethroats.
 Barn owls have been seen hunting the many small mammals that are found on the reserve.
-Brown hares are a frequent sight and otters have been filmed on the brooks that run through the site.
+Otters have been filmed on the brooks that run through the site.

 Bigger, better and more joined up

 We’re working towards a Worcestershire that is bigger, better and more connected for wildlife to thrive and for people to lead happier and healthier lives.
 We already own the nearby Marshlands Meadow, which adjoins the much larger (privately-owned) Burley Dene SSSI; together they are a stone’s throw over the M50 from our Hill Court Farm nature reserve, connected by the Eldersfield Brook as part of the historic Longdon and Eldersfield Marsh complex.

 The generous support of our members and the public